 - Obesity.
 Excess pounds put extra stress on your plantar fascia.

 Ignoring plantar fasciitis may result in chronic heel pain that hinders your regular activities.
-Changing the way you walk to minimize plantar fasciitis pain might lead to foot, knee, hip or back problems.
+Changing the way you walk as a way to relieve plantar fasciitis pain might lead to foot, knee, hip or back problems.